goldmont/ROMInstaller/README.md

 # How to add Preferences?

 1. Expand _"res"_ menu, right click on _"xml"_ menu and create a new **_XML_** file.
-2. Expand _"xml"_ menu and open the new created file.
+2. Expand _"xml"_ menu and open the newly created file.
 Inside it you have to add the preference:
   * To CheckBoxes just add the preference:

     ```xml